josenova/node_microservice_api/README.md

 7. The controller transforms the data for user consumption if required (for example date formatting) and sends the response.

+### Advantages

 In the end, we obtain a really powerful API capable of working with its own inner types of data, as its capable of implementing data transformation before it gets in and before it gets out.

 This has the advantage of easily applying any data formatting on a consistent point and being able to easily fix any external API changes that might break the module.

+### Disadvantages

+These levels of abstraction, while clearly separates concerns among the functions, adds complexity and development time.
+The use of dependency injection may confuse developers that are not used to writing functions that return functions.